Modeling LRU caches with Shot Noise request processes

 \subsection{Formal definition of the cache eviction time}

-We denote by $m_0$ a tagged content introduced into the catalogue at the deterministic time $\xi_{m_0}=-x$, $x>0$.
+We denote by $m_0$ a tagged content introduced into the catalogue at the deterministic time $\xi_{m_0}=-x$, $x>0$, and requested at time $0$.
 Moreover, we denote by $\bold{X}_{m_0}(t)$, $t>0$, the number of contents different from $m_0$ that have been requested in the time interval $[0,t]$, i.e.

 Throughout this paper we shall consider the random variable